DNC AUTOPSY TOO MODERATE TO HANDLE

 After months of speculation, today’s revelation of the Democratic National Committee’s 2024 postmortem reveals a surprising truth: the report is filled with recommendations that the party move to the center, making controversial claims for a party that is now majority-liberal and heavily influenced by progressive advocacy groups.

-Many of the findings validate our Deciding to Win report, the defining autopsy.
+Many of the findings validate our Deciding to Win report, the defining autopsy of 2024.

 Explicitly invokes the 1989 course correction led by moderate and conservative Democrats to “reclaim the vital center” and be “less about race” and less about “pie-in-the-sky narratives.”1